Skip to main content

 Youth access laws

-• Effective December 2019, the United States adopted a law raising the federal minimum age of sale of all tobacco products to 21.
-Some states have not yet raised their state minimum age of sale, however, the federal law takes precedence.
+• In December 2019, the United States adopted a law raising the federal minimum age of sale of all tobacco products to 21, effective immediately.

-• Establishments are required to post signs stating that sales to underage consumers are prohibited.6,7
+• Establishments are required to post signs stating that sales to minors are prohibited.6,7

 Quitting statistics and benefits

-Quitting vaping and smoking in Louisiana
+Quitting smoking in Louisiana

 • The CDC estimates 54.0% of daily adult smokers in Louisiana quit smoking for one or more days in 2019.3